 Our cleaning routines have been further revised and adjusted to ensure the areas the girls will be using are cleaned regularly and thoroughly, throughout the day.

 Will my daughter need to wear a face mask?

-The Government have advised that face masks are currently not recommended for use in primary educational settings.
+The Government have advised that face masks are currently not recommended for use by pupils in primary educational settings.

 Will my daughter have PE lessons, swimming and music?

-PE lessons will only take place on site for the rest of the Autumn Term, when this will be reviewed.
+PE lessons will only take place on site for the rest of the term, when this will be reviewed.
 There will be no travel to other sports facilities, including to swimming lessons.
 PE activities which help to maintain social distancing will be the focus and equipment will be sanitised and quarantined between bubbles.

 What will my daughter need for School?

-Pupils will need their usual School uniform (winter or summer uniform until half term), PE kit, water bottle (water only), fruit/vegetable snack and her stationery.
+Pupils will need their usual School uniform, PE kit, water bottle (water only), fruit/vegetable snack and her stationery.

 Bags, stationery etc can be brought from home, but girls should aim to keep the equipment they bring in to School to a minimum and should not share any equipment or stationery with others.